ferdinandelfers/ferdinandelfers.github.io/_pages/research.md

 ## Working Papers

-### Discretionary Loan Loss Provisioning and Bank Transparency: The Role of Supervisory Preferences
+###   Can Supervisors Enforce Transparent Accounting When the Rules Leave Room for Management Discretion?

 (w.
 Nicolas Rudolf & Jannis Bischof)

-### Historical Cost vs. Fair Value Accounting: Impairment Choice, Trading Incentives, and Fire Sales
+### TruPS, I Did It Again: The Impact of Fair Value  Circuit Breakers on Banks' Impairmentand Trading Decisions

 (w.
 Zoltan Novotny-Farkas & Igor Goncharov)

 ## Work in Progress

-### The Relevance of Subsidiaries' Financial Reports
+### The Usefulness of Subsidiary Disclosures

 (w.
-Jochen Pierk & Dimitris Paschalidis)
+Jochen Pierk)

-### Private Equity Firms as Information Intermediaries
+### Are Private Equity Returns Driven by a Lack of Private Firm Transparency?

 (w.
 Jochen Pierk)